floragunncom/search-guard-docs/installation.md

 if you're using Search Guard 5.

 Each module lives in its own github repository.
 You can either download the repository and build the jar files yourself via a simple ```mvn install``` command.
-Or you can choose to download the jar file(s) directly from Maven.
+Or you can choose to download the jar file(s) (choose jar file(s) with dependencies) directly from Maven.

 #### REST management API:
 [https://github.com/floragunncom/search-guard-rest-api](https://github.com/floragunncom/search-guard-rest-api)